 Was really pleased with my smoked trout brandade.
 Light and fluffy, with a nice balance of fish to whipped mashed potato.
 Not too creamy, with just the right amount of smoke.
 It makes for a great starter/appetizer.

-Home-smoked trout, out of the smoker…I brined the fish and then smoked them over low heat until pleasantly smoky.
+Home-smoked trout, out of the smoker…I brined the fish (for four trout: 1/2 cup kosher salt, 1/2 cup brown sugar, 1 gallon water, at least 2 hours up to overnight, then rinse and pat dry) and then smoked them over low heat (200F for 2 hours, mild wood like alder, apple or cherry) until pleasantly smoky.

 Was quite the feast…